-b.
-The maximum duration of any condition of a suspended judgment of child abuse or neglect shall be one year, unless the court finds at the conclusion of that period, upon a hearing, that exceptional circumstances required an extension for one additional year.
+- b.
+The maximum duration of any condition of a suspended judgment of child abuse or neglect shall be one year, unless the court finds at the conclusion of that period, after a hearing, that exceptional circumstances required an extension for one additional year. - c.

-c.
 The maximum duration of any condition of a suspended judgment that the child is in need of services shall be six months, unless the court finds at the conclusion of that period, upon a hearing, that exceptional circumstances required an extension for six additional months.

 Subsections (a) and (b) are substantively identical to the source.
-Subsection (c) reflects the stricter limitations of 30:4C-12.
+Subsection (c) reflects the shorter limitation period for a child in need of services in 30:4C-12.